On the arithmetic self-intersection number of the dualizing sheaf on arithmetic surfaces: Introduction

 \section{Introduction}

 \nn Let $X$ be a curve defined over some number field $K$ such that its genus $g$ is larger than one.
 In the arithmetic intersection theory on a regular model $f\!: \calX \to \Spec \calO_K$ of $X$ the hermitian line bundle $\overline \omega_{\Ar}$, where $\overline \omega_{\Ar}$ is the dualizing sheaf $\omega_{\calX} = \omega_{\calX/\calO_K} \otimes f^* \omega_{\calO_K/\ZZ}$ equipped with the Arakelov metric (see \cite{Ar}, p.1177, \cite{MB1}, p.75), plays a prominent role.
 Aspects of the arithmetic meaning of its arithmetic self-intersection number $\overline{\omega}^2_{\Ar}$ are addressed in \cite{Sz}, \cite{Ul} and \cite{Zh}.
-In particular, certain conjectured upper bounds for algebraic families of arithmetic surfaces (see e.g. \cite{La}, p.166, or \cite{Sz}, p.244) would imply a effective version of Mordell's conjecture (cf. \cite{Pa}, \cite{MB}, or Vojta's appendix in \cite{La}).
-Thus such bounds are equivalent to the uniform $abc$-conjecture for number fields \cite{Fr}, which in turn has lots of different applications and consequences in number theory.
+In particular, certain conjectured upper bounds for algebraic families of arithmetic surfaces (see e.g. \cite{La}, p.166, or \cite{Sz}, p.244) would imply an effective version of Mordell's conjecture (cf. \cite{Pa}, \cite{MB}, or Vojta's appendix in \cite{La}).
+Thus such bounds are equivalent to the uniform $abc$-conjecture for number fields \cite{Fr}, which in turn has many of different applications and consequences in number theory.
+Also speculations had been made whether $\overline{\omega}^2_{\Ar}$ equals a special value of of the logarithmic derivative of the Hasse-Weil $L$-function of $X$.

-Except for the discrete series of modular curves $X_0(N)$, there are only few results on estimates or even upper bounds for $\overline{\omega}^2_{\Ar}$.
-More precisely, for the modular curves $X_0(N)$ with $N$ square free and $(N,6)=1$ one has the following asymptotic formula

-In \cite{AU} Abbes and Ullmo proved a lower bound and they derived with methods, which depend strongly on the specific arithmetic of $\Gamma_0(N)$, two different formulae for $\overline{\omega}_{\calX_0(N),\Ar}^2$, which contained certain quantities that they couldn't estimate.
-In \cite{MU} Michel and Ullmo provided estimates for certain integrals of Eisenstein series against the canonical volume form.
-These estimates together with a calculation of the Neron-Tate height of certain Heegner divisors proved the formula \eqref{thm:au-mu} by using one of the formulae of \cite{AU}.
-In \cite{JK} Jorgenson and Kramer obtained estimates for derivatives of the Selberg zeta functions, which by means of the other formula of \cite{AU} also yields this estimate.